 Consumer experience trends evolve with consumers’ wants and needs.

 “Customer service will largely be shaped by how technology and the human element co-exist to deliver the best solutions to consumers in the most effective manner,” says Hara Faron, an international customer service professional.

 Connecting with the customer is everything.
 Customers have to feel valued, understood, and connected with a company.
 With an ocean of options, a customer will select the one that feels good.
-After all, customers make decisions emotionally, then justify them logically.
+After all, customers make decisions emotionally and then justify them logically.

 In this video, the Temkin group visually demonstrates the importance of personalization of customer experience.

 Here are some ways that can help personalize the customer experience.
 Check out the “related read” for more details on each tactic.

 - Listen and understand customers with eyes, ears, and feelings.

 - Treat feedback like it’s gold

 - Surprise customers with gifts and incentives

 - Keep customers up to date on order statuses